texfaq/texfaq.github.io/FAQ-labelcount.md

 # Using labels as counter values

-Labels are tempting sources of 'numbers'&nbsp;&mdash; their most common use, after all, is simply to typeset a number.
+Labels are tempting sources of ''numbers''&nbsp;&mdash; their most common use, after all, is simply to typeset a number.
 However, their seeming simplicity is deceptive; the packages [`babel`](http://ctan.org/pkg/babel) and [`hyperref`](http://ctan.org/pkg/hyperref), at least, fiddle with the definition of